upb-uc4/hlf-network/README.md

 The chaincode lifecycle includes the following deployment steps:
 1. Build the chaincode using gradle.
 2. The chaincode is packaged in the CLI container, which directly builds the chaincode container image.
 3. The chaincode is installed in this format on selected peers.
-(This installation process will take a few minutes since a java enviroment for the chaincode is downloaded and each peer builds its own chaincode docker image.)
+(This installation process will take a few minutes since a java environment for the chaincode is downloaded and each peer builds its own chaincode docker image.)
 4. The instantiating process of version v1.4 is replaced by an approvement given by the peers for their organization.
 5. After organizations have approved, the chaincode definition is committed to the channel.